CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

     private final String partitionKeyPath = "/type";
     private final int throughPut = 400;

-1. Now create another method within the class, below the createDatabaseIfNotExists() method, to define the multi-partition parameters.
+1. Now create another method within the class, below the createDatabase() method, to define the multi-partition parameters.
 This will set indexing policy for your collection, and include the partition key (defined as "/type" in your instance variable) and collection id (the name of the collection defined in your instance variable):

     ```java
     private DocumentCollection getMultiPartitionCollectionDefinition() {